-The blasting area is prepared by drilling few shots holes and loading explosive in each shot hole.
+The blasting area is prepared by drilling few shots holes and loading explosives in each shot hole.
 Explosives are denoted by igniting the detonator cords.
 The explosion usually causes a few fragmentations of the rock bodies.

-This blasting method is completely illegal since the manufacturing, storage, usage, and transportation of the homemade explosives is not in accordance with the Arms and Ammunition Act No. 7 of 1996.
+This blasting method is completely illegal since the manufacturing, storage, usage, and transportation of the homemade explosives is not in accordance with the Arms and Ammunition Act (Act No.7 of 1996).
 The method is equally dangerous to the public, animal and to the users.

-3.4.2 Blasting in a semi-mechanized operation
+3.4.2 Blasting in semi-mechanised operations

-Large scale blasting is often conducted by a registered blasting company or individuals.
-The Blasting technique normally follows six main steps as depicted in the Figure 6 below.
+Large scale blasting is often conducted by a registered blasting company or individual.
+The blasting technique normally follows six main steps as depicted in Figure 6 below.